 Being 20 minutes late every day means you miss 100 minutes of Maths every week.
 Multiply this by 39 weeks a year = 3900 minutes missed a year.
 Basically this is 65 hours missed a year!

-Primary national pupil attendance is around 96%.
+Primary national pupil attendance was around 96% pre COVID.
 This means that a child needs to attend school for at least 177 out of 190 days to meet national expectations.

 Understanding types of absence